Juventus’ 10 worst transfers of all time

-Until recent times, Juventus were known as one of the most shrewd operators on the transfer market.
+Until recent times, Juventus were known as one of the shrewdest operators on the transfer market.

 The Bianconeri rarely splashed big on players, and tended to live well within their means.

-The club are notorious for selling star players when they think the time is right, and reinvesting that money on replenishing their squad.
+The club are famous for selling star players when they think the time is right, and reinvesting that money on replenishing their squad.

-But like most clubs, they have tended to make mistakes, big and small.
+But like most clubs, they have made mistakes, big and small.
 And this has increasingly become a problem in the last few years.

 Here are some of the worst signings in the club’s long and successful history.